Norwegian-registered foreign business (NUF)

-If the NUF, which is registered in the Register of Business Enterprises, has no accounting obligation, they must report this in writing for each fiscal year to the Register of Company Accounts.
-On the page headed Reporting obligations for Norwegian registered foreign businesses you will find more information about accounting requirements.
+If the NUF, which is registered in the Register of Business Enterprises, has no accounting obligation, they must report this in writing for each fiscal year to the Register of Annual Accounts.
+On the page headed Reporting obligations for Norwegian registered foreign businesses, you will find more information about accounting requirements.

-NUF with an accounting obligation has a duty to audit as of the year after it passes NOK 5 millions in operating revenues.
+NUF with an accounting obligation has a duty to audit as of the year after passing NOK 5 million in operating revenues.

 If the business is subject to audit, the operating revenues must be below the limit for two consecutive years before the auditing obligation expires.
 The obligation to audit is discontinued from the third year.

 You cannot directly register a conversion from NUF to limited company.
 You must therefore

 In order for the conversion to be tax-free, the limited company must be established and a notification about this submitted to the Register of Business Enterprises during the period between 1 January and the end of June in the income year.
 Tax deductions and calculated employer’s contribution must be made no later than 1 July.

 In principle, attachments should be translated into Norwegian, but we can accept documents in Danish, Swedish and English.